 - The Duke of Kent had several mistresses during his lifetime, however he had a longterm liaison with Madame de Saint-Laurent, the wife of a French colonel.
-Known as Julie de Saint-Laurent, she was the duke’s companion for twenty-eight years until he was required to marry in 1818.
+Known as Julie de Saint-Laurent, she was the Duke’s companion for twenty-eight years until he was required to marry in 1818.
 Madame de Saint-Laurent retreated to Paris where she lived out her days amongst her family and friends.
-Although there is no record of any children being born to the couple, many Canadians claim to be descendants of the couple from the time the duke was stationed in Quebec.
+Although there is no record of any children being born, many Canadians claim to be descendants of the couple from the time the Duke was stationed in Quebec.

 - The Order of the Garter, founded by Edward III in 1348, is regarded as the most prestigious British order of chivalry and appointments are made at the Sovereign’s sole discretion.
 Membership is limited to the Sovereign, the Prince of Wales, and no more than 24 living members or companions, however there are several supernumerary members consisting of the royal family and foreign monarchs.